Curriculum Intent

 EYFS

-The EYFS framework is structured very differently to the National Curriculum and it is organised across seven areas of learning.
-Our EYFS Science Curriculum is designed around the most relevant statements taken from the Early Learning Goals in the EYFS statutory framework and the Development Matters document.
-In EYFS, Science falls within Communication & Language, Personal, Social and Emotional Development and Understanding of the World areas of learning.
+The EYFS framework is structured very differently to the National Curriculum and it is organised across seven areas of learning rather than subject areas.
+Science appears under the specific area of Understanding the World, but it also features in the Communication and Language, and Personal, Social and Emotional areas of learning.

 It is our aim that when children at Godinton Primary School finish their first year at school and move into Year 1, they will be able to: